Why Harley Quinn became a Bernie Sanders supporter in Birds of Prey - The Media Times

 2. “Batman: The Movie” (1966)

 Has a timelessness that none of the other films has, and it’s just a joy from start to finish, thanks to Adam West’s blinking Batman and the coalition of bad guys who can’t stop cackling manicly.
-When I looked at it again recently, I found that it worked almost perfectly as a parody of the extremely serious Christopher Nolan Bat film, which is incredible.
+When I looked at it again recently, I found it to work almost perfectly as a parody of the very serious Christopher Nolan Bat film, which is incredible.

 -